MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-K--Third-Party-PIM-Vendors.md

 Privileged identities are accounts that hold elevated permission to access files, install and run programs, and change configuration settings.
 These keys to your IT kingdom exist on virtually every server and desktop operating system, business application, database, Web service, and network appliance in your organization.

 ##### Risks of Unsecured Privileged Identities
-Privileged identities aren’t controlled by your identity access management (IAM) system, so in all likelihood:
+Privileged identities arenï¿½t controlled by your identity access management (IAM) system, so in all likelihood:

 -   You do not know of all the privileged logins that exist on your network;